Walkthrough the All-In-One Crimp and Termination Tool | trueCRIMP

 Do not dispose of the old blade carelessly.
 A “dull” blade is still more than sharp enough to cut you or others.
 Place the blade onto the tacky side surface of a piece of duct or heavy electrical tape and wrap several times so the edge is not exposed.
 Dispose of carefully.

 If you notice that the flush cut blade is shaving off the actual plastic of the plug, try reducing the pressure used to insert and hold the plug/cable into the crimp cavity during the crimp operation.
 Light pressure is sufficient, and you may stop holding the cable after the strain-latch presser bar begins passing into the rear of the RJ45 plug during the termination process.
 The strain-latch presser bar will “lock” the plug into the correct position during the procedure.

 There is our All-In-One Crimp and Termination Tool in a nutshell.
+With our terminator tool at your disposal, you’ll have equipment you can count on.
 Treat this tool well, and it will serve you for years to come!